Sweaty Lenny and The Special Chicken People (featuring Chicken Sates with Mirin Mint Dip)

 Now let’s talk about that chicken.
 I love this dish so much, and I have put it on menus since the first time I made it.
-The sauce’s combination of fresh mint, rice vinegar, and mirin (which is a sweet rice wine similar to sake but with a very low alcohol content) is such a bright contrast to the curried chicken (that I prepare either fried or seared) that you can’t stop at just one.
-I’ve also discovered through the years that if you soak chicken in buttermilk (just as I’ve always done for fried chicken), it can be grilled or broiled without becoming dry, so I can cook it all the way through and don’t have to worry about accidentally killing the special chicken people.
+The sauce’s combination of fresh mint, rice vinegar, and mirin (which is a sweet rice wine similar to sake but with very low alcohol content) is such a bright contrast to the curried chicken (that I prepare either fried or seared) that you can’t stop at just one.
+I’ve also discovered through the years that if you soak the chicken in buttermilk (just as I’ve always done for fried chicken), it can be grilled or broiled without becoming dry, so I can cook it all the way through and don’t have to worry about accidentally killing the special chicken people.
 Live and learn.

 Chicken Sates with